 A Large Rental Market for Multi-Family Housing

 Montgomery Alabama real estate is more than apartments for locals and students.
-The 2017 Realtors Confidence Index Report described the outlook for single family homes in Alabama as “very strong”.
+The 2017 Realtors Confidence Index Report described the outlook for single-family homes in Alabama as “very strong”.
 Buyer traffic for Alabama was seen as strong.
 For seller traffic, Alabama was rated in that report as having moderate seller conditions, but all of the surrounding states were projected to be “weak” in that category.

 Suburbs with Potential

 Prattville is located near Montgomery, Alabama.
 Capitol Hill Golf Course is located here; that’s the site of the Nationwide Tour.
 The town’s population has grown by half in the past ten years.
 This is an excellent place to consider buying a rental home whether you’re catering to snowbirds or people relocating to the area before finding a permanent residence.
-The median home here is worth around $150,000, a deal compared to other up-and-coming golf communities.
+The typical home here is worth around $240K, a deal compared to other up-and-coming golf communities.

-Suburbs around Montgomery offer safety, space and more modern amenities.
+Suburbs around Montgomery offer safety, space, and more modern amenities.
 Small towns around the city provide wide open spaces and privacy.
-That’s why homes in Wetumpka have a median price of around $160,000 while rent for apartments there as of mid-2018 were $1200 per month, 20% more than the state average.
+That’s why homes in Wetumpka have a median price of around $160,000 while rent for apartments there as of mid-2018 was $1200 per month, 20% more than the state average.
 This is where you can find luxury homes and apartments to buy as investment properties while still paying a fraction of the cost of one in a bigger market.

 Tax Friendly State

-*The information contained in this article was pulled from third party sites mentioned under references.
+The information contained in this article was pulled from third-party sites mentioned under references.
 Although the information is believed to be reliable, Norada Real Estate Investments makes no representations, warranties, or guarantees, either express or implied, as to whether the information presented is accurate, reliable, or current.
 All information presented should be independently verified.